Human trafficking in Peru: Prosecution (2010)

-Protection
+Protection (2010)

 The government provided limited assistance to trafficking victims last year.
 The government did not employ a formal mechanism for identifying trafficking victims among vulnerable populations, such as adult women in prostitution.
-While the government had no formal process for referring trafficking victims for treatment, authorities could refer child victims of trafficking to government-operated children’s homes for basic shelter and care, two of which provide specialized care to victims of commercial sexual exploitation.
+While the government had no formal process for referring trafficking victims for treatment, authorities could refer child victims of trafficking to government-operated children's homes for basic shelter and care, two of which provide specialized care to victims of commercial sexual exploitation.
 Similarly, the government operated general shelters for adult female victims of abuse, which some trafficking victims accessed during the reporting period.

 Non-governmental organizations (NGOs) provided care to sexually exploited women; however, specialized services and shelter for trafficking victims remained largely unavailable.
 The government did not provide financial assistance to anti-trafficking NGOs, though it provided in-kind support; adequate victim services remained unavailable in many parts of the country.
 The most well-known NGO is CHS Alternativo, with headquarters in Lima, Iquitos, Cusco and Madre de Dios, which has more than fifteen years promoting human rights, especially those of women and minors vulnerable to trafficking in persons, sexual exploitation, child labour and forced labour.

 Foreign victims had access to the same services as Peruvian victims.
 Last year, Peruvian authorities identified 185 trafficking victims, 159 women and 26 men – though the number of victims in the country is thought to be much higher – and provided 19 of these victims with legal, social, and psychological services.
 Some trafficking victims were not advised of their rights or provided with medical treatment, and some police officers released them without recognizing their victim status or referring them to shelters; some of these victims ended up returning to brothels in search of shelter and food.

 Lack of victim participation in the investigation or prosecution of traffickers remained a problem, in addition to the lack of a witness protection program.
 Some victims may not have pursued legal redress because they could not afford legal representation.
 The government did not penalize victims for unlawful acts committed as a direct result of being trafficked.
 Trafficking victims were eligible for temporary and permanent residency status under Peruvian refugee law, and at least 11 victims were granted such permanent residency.
 During the year, authorities assisted foreign trafficking victims with voluntary repatriation.
-Many of the country’s 412 labor inspectors have received training on forced labor; in 2009, the government created an elite team of five inspectors to address forced labor in the Amazon, but the team found their budget was insufficient to complete the mission.
+Many of the country's 412 labor inspectors have received training on forced labor; in 2009, the government created an elite team of five inspectors to address forced labor in the Amazon, but the team found their budget was insufficient to complete the mission.